 For consumer protection, California law requires all RDA applicants to undergo a criminal background check.
 Until further notice, all applicants may submit their fingerprints by either using the live scan system or submitting their finger print cards.
 Candidates residing in California must utilize the live scan system.
-Candidates residing out of California may either come to California and use the live scan system or submit their fingerprint cards.
+Candidates residing out of California may either come to California and use the live scan system or submit their fingerprints on standard FBI fingerprint cards.